 Another mitigating measure is that the Cooperative consistently updates its standards for ESG scoring and new sectors, to ensure that only the Partners that meet the Cooperative's very high standards are selected.
-Once a Partner is financed, the Cooperative monitors the developments of the Partner's activity as well as its compliance with social covenants, which compliance is required by the loan agreement between the Cooperative and the Partners.
+Once a Partner is financed, the Cooperative monitors the developments of the Partner's activity and ESG scores, as well as its compliance with social covenants (in case of credit deals, namely requirements in the loan agreement with respect to improvements or minimum criteria for impact and social conduct) or to social performance indicators (in the case of equity deals).